The Impact of Data Distribution on Q-learning with Function Approximation: Introduction

 \section{Introduction}

-Recent years witnessed significant progress in solving challenging problems across various domains using reinforcement learning (RL) \citep{mnih_2015,silver_2017,lillicrap_2016}. $Q$-learning algorithms with function approximation are among the most used methods.
-However, extending of $Q$-learning convergence guarantees to function approximation settings is hard, especially for the case of large capacity approximators, and several works analyze the unstable behavior of such algorithms both experimentally \citep{hasselt_2018,fu_2019} and theoretically \citep{zhang_2021,carvalho2020new}.
+Recent years witnessed significant progress in solving challenging problems across various domains using reinforcement learning (RL) \citep{mnih_2015,silver_2017,lillicrap_2016}. $Q$-learning algorithms with function approximation are among the most used methods \citep{arulkumaran2017brief}.
+However, the combination of $Q$-learning with function approximation is non-trivial, especially for the case of large capacity approximators such as neural networks.
+Several works analyze the unstable behavior of such algorithms both experimentally \citep{hasselt_2018,fu_2019} and theoretically \citep{zhang_2021,carvalho2020new}.

-However, only a few works focus their attention on the study of the interplay between the data distribution, i.e., the distribution used to sample experience or the distribution induced by a dataset of transitions, and the outcome of the learning process \citep{kumar_2020,fu_2019}.
-Such research direction is the main focus of this work and comprises an important object of study since previous articles identified it as a potential source of instability \citep{kumar_2020}.
+The interplay between the data distribution and the outcome of the learning process is one potential source of instability of $Q$-learning-based algorithms \citep{sutton_2018,kumar_2020}.
+Different lines of research shed some light on how the data distribution impacts algorithmic stability.
+For example, some works provide examples that induce unstable behavior in off-policy learning \citep{baird_1995,kolter_2011}; some theoretical works derive error bounds on the performance of $Q$-learning-related algorithms \citep{munos_2005,munos_2008,chen_2019}; yet other studies investigate the stability of RL methods with large capacity approximators \citep{fu_2019,kumar_2020}.

-We center our study around the following research question: \emph{which data distributions lead to improved algorithmic stability and performance?} Hence, we investigate how different data distribution properties influence performance in the context of off-policy RL algorithms with function approximation.
-We primarily focus our attention on offline control RL settings \citep{levine_2020} with discrete action spaces, in which an RL algorithm aims to learn reward-maximizing behavior using previously collected data without additional interaction with the environment.
-Nevertheless, our conclusions are also relevant in online RL settings, particularly for algorithms that rely on large-scale replay buffering.
+We center our study around the following research question: \emph{which data distributions lead to improved algorithmic stability and performance?} In the context of this work, we refer to the data distribution as the distribution used to sample experience or the distribution induced by a dataset of transitions.
+We investigate how different data distribution properties influence performance in the context of $Q$-learning-based algorithms with function approximation.
+We add to previous works by providing a systematic and comprehensive study that connects different lines of research, as well as validating and extending previous results, both theoretically and empirically.
+We primarily focus on offline RL settings with discrete action spaces \citep{levine_2020}, in which an RL agent aims to learn reward-maximizing behavior using previously collected data without additional interaction with the environment.
+Nevertheless, our conclusions are also relevant in online RL settings, particularly for algorithms that rely on large-scale replay buffers.
+Our conclusions contribute to a deeper understanding of the influence of the data distribution properties in the performance of approximate dynamic programming (ADP) methods.